This article contains affiliate links. If you buy any products via these links, we may earn a small commission at no cost to you.

 What is a car tracker?

-Car trackers track the location of your car using global positioning system (GPS) technology.
-This helps them calculate your car's exact position, 24/7.
+Car trackers track the location of your car using a global positioning system (GPS) or very high frequency (VHF) technology.
+These technologies help your tracker calculate your car's exact position.

-The types of people who may find car trackers useful include fleet managers, parents and car owners who are in areas with a high risk of car theft.
+The types of people who may find car trackers useful include:

 A car tracker can vary in size and price, depending on the types of features you want it to have.

-GPS trackers are the most popular of car trackers.
-This is because it's inexpensive and effective to use.
+GPS trackers are the most popular car trackers because they're inexpensive and effective to use.
+But criminals can use devices to jam their signal.

 How does a car tracker work?

-A GPS car tracker works by sending a signal to the satellites orbiting the Earth's atmosphere.
-Trilateration calculates the car's physical location based on its distance from 3 satellites.
-The satellites then broadcast this information back down to your car tracker.
+A GPS car tracker works by sending a signal to 3 satellites orbiting the Earth's atmosphere.
+It can calculate the car's physical location based on its distance from these 3 satellites.
+This is known as trilateration.

-You can get notified bout the car's location either through an app or a third-party control centre - depending on your car tracker.
+You can get notified about the car's location either through an app or a third-party control centre - depending on your car tracker.

 Most GPS car trackers use the same technology as a car navigation system.
 The difference with a navigation system is that it provides you with your location to give you driving directions.
 A car tracker can keep records of your driving and give its location in real time.

-Mobile phones used to make calls or connect to the internet also use the same technology.
-This can mean that some car trackers may also have a monthly subscription fee.
+Making calls or connecting to the internet on your phone uses the same technology.
+This means that some car trackers may also have a monthly subscription fee.

 How do car trackers use VHF technology?